sbusso/htdocs.dev/src/content/blog/KumoMTA.md

 sudo yum install kumomta
 ```

-On 13/11 the production installation is `kumomta-2023.11.28.115529_b5252a41-1.rocky9.2.x86_64.rpm`.
+On `13/11` the production installation is `kumomta-2023.11.28.115529_b5252a41-1.rocky9.2.x86_64.rpm`.

-The instructions above will place a default configuration file at `/opt/kumomta/etc/policy/init.lua` and start the KumoMTA service, if the service does not start by default, it can be started and enabled with the following commands:
+The instructions above will place a default configuration file at `/opt/kumomta/etc/policy/init.lua` and start the KumoMTA service.
+If the service does not start by default, it can be started and enabled with the following commands:

 ```sh
 sudo systemctl start kumomta